sandy366/LearnAI-KnowledgeMiningBootcamp/README.md

 ![Logo](./resources/images/readme/header.png)

-## Knowledge Mining Bootcamp - Azure Cognitive Search Solution for business documents

-## Build an intelligent search solution using the Microsoft Azure AI Platform
+## Knowledge Mining Bootcamp - Build a Cognitive Search Solution for business documents using Microsoft AI Platform

 ## About this Course